 The new evolution “ET” rules were meant to somewhat control the old “VF/VO” (parts manufacturer variant / parts option variant) rules that the manufacturers exploited in Group 4 to greatly enhance the performance of a normal production road car.
 The main difference in the regulations was that any use of the “Evolution / Termination” feature meant that the production of the car model used for homologation had to be terminated.

 For the FISA, this “termination” clause was seen as enough of a dissuasive measure for the manufacturers to reconsider using the evolution feature.
-However, it turned out that the FISA was deadly wrong as most manufacturers simply worked around it by producing 200 homologation cars that were branded as a different model than the normal production car.
-For the most well funded teams this meant designing and producing a model built entirely from scratch to win rallies, hence exploiting the loophole to the maximum – something that the FISA had not quite planned for!
+However, it turned out that the FISA was deadly wrong as most manufacturers simply worked around it by producing 200 homologation cars that were branded as a different model or sub-model than the normal production car.
+For the most well funded teams this meant designing and producing a car built entirely from scratch to win rallies, hence exploiting the loophole to the maximum – something that the FISA had not quite planned for!

 To learn much more about the full rules and regulations of Group B, CLICK HERE!